terraform-aws-modules/terraform-aws-atlantis/README.md

     client_secret                       = "google_client_secret"
   }
 ```
+* See the [iap_client resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/iap_client) in the Google provider if you want to create this configuration in Terraform.

-Note: remember to set your google consent screen to internal to only allow users from your own domain.
+* Remember to set your google consent screen to internal to only allow users from your own domain.

 #### AWS Cognito with SAML